TomTremerel/XGBoost_Churn_Prediction.github/README.md

 As we can see, one of the most explanatory factors is not the satisfaction rate, contrary to what we might have expected.

 The third part is the building of the model.
 The specifity here is that I learned how to use the sci-kit learn pipeline method which allows to implement a sequence of data transformers.
-Then I used a supervised model classifier : XGBoostClassifier
+Then I used a supervised model classifier : XGBoostClassifier.

+We have an accuracy rate of 97% on the test set.